lukasoppermann/html5sortable/README.md

 ```

 ### hoverClass
-Use `hoverClass` option to specify applying a css class to the hovered element rather than relying on `:hover`.
+Use the `hoverClass` option to specify applying a css class to the hovered element rather than relying on `:hover`.
 This can eliminate some potential drag and drop issues where another element thinks it is being hovered over.

 ``` javascript
 sortable('.sortable', {